catinsurance/IsaacBlueprints/docs/tutorials/crash_course/familiars.md

 				--Check that it just spawned.
 				and tear.FrameCount == 0
 			then
 				--Isaac.FindByType always passes an Entity object.
-Make it an EntityFamiliar to access :AddTearFlags() local tear = ent:ToTear()
+Make it an EntityFamiliar to access :AddTearFlags(). local tear = ent:ToTear()
 				--Add tear modifiers.
 				tear:AddTearFlags(TearFlags.TEAR_SLOW)